-You know that beautiful moment when you walk into a spa and the smell of lavender and heaven hit your nose?
-You’re automatically ready to relax and check out for the next hour.
+You know that beautiful moment when you walk into a spa and the smell of lavender and heaven hit your sense of smell?
+You instantly feel ready to relax and check out for the next hour.
 You can thank essential oils for that divine smell, slowly enticing you to never leave.
 If you don’t know much about essential oils well, I’m about to change your life.
-You too can be the weirdo in the overly expensive bath and body aisle in Whole Foods smelling all the oils!
+You too can enjoy some time in the bath and body aisle in Whole Foods smelling all the oils!

 What are essential oils?

 Essential oils are compounds extracted from plants.
 The oils capture the “essence” or the plants scent and flavor.
-This is obtained through distillation aka steam or cold pressing.
+This is obtained through distillation via steam or cold pressing.
 Essential oils have been used by many cultures around the world for centuries.
 Their use ranges from religious purposes to healing.
 They were used in Egypt dating back to 4500 B.C, to China, India, Greece.
 Rome, and Persia.
-Hypocrites commonly called the “father of medicine” Practiced fumigations both for aromatic and medicinal benefit.
+Hippocrates, commonly called the “father of medicine” practiced fumigation both for aromatic and medicinal benefit.

 During the 14thcentury the black death killed millions of people and herbal preparations were used extensively to help fight the disease.
 Discoveries of separating the constituents of essential oils were used to create synthetic chemicals and drugs.
 These discoveries helped shape modern medicine and synthetic fragrances.

-Physically, essential oils effect our limbic system which is a part of the brain that plays a role in emotions, behaviors, sense of smell and long-term memory.
+Physically, essential oils affect our limbic system, which is a part of the brain that plays a role in emotions, behaviors, sense of smell and long-term memory.
 This can explain why smells can trigger certain emotions or memories.
 The limbic system also plays a role in controlling the sympathetic nervous system such as breathing, heart rate, and blood pressure.

 How To Use